Recommendations

 Raised intracranial pressure[2]

-Reduced or fluctuating level of consciousness (Glasgow Coma Scale score <0 or drop of ≥3) [ Glasgow Coma Scale Opens in new window ]
+Reduced or fluctuating level of consciousness (Glasgow Coma Scale score of 9 or less or a progressive and sustained or rapid fall in level of consciousness) [ Glasgow Coma Scale Opens in new window ]

-In children unable to give a verbal response (in practice, those under 2 years), use the Glasgow Coma Scale with modification for children.[2]
-Glasgow Coma Scale: modification for children Opens in new window
+In children unable to give a verbal response (in practice, those under 2 years), use the AVPU scale (Alert, Voice, Pain, Unresponsive)[32]

 Cold hands/feet